UPPMAX/R-python-julia-matlab-HPC/docs/julia/packages.rst

    .. tab:: HPC2N

+   The Julia versions installed at HPC2N include only the Base and Standard library modules.

-Check the pre-installed packages of a loaded julia module, in shell:
+Check the pre-installed packages of a loaded Julia module, in shell:

 UPPMAX
 ######

-You may control the present "central library" by typing in julia shell :
+You may control the present "central library" by typing in Julia shell :

 .. code-block:: julia